bevacqua/contra/README.md

   - `done` Needs to be called when processing for current job is done
 - `concurrency` Optional concurrency level, defaults to `1` (serial)

-Creates a queue you can `push` or `unshift` tasks to.
+Returns a queue you can `push` or `unshift` tasks to.
 You can pause and resume the queue by hand.

 - `push(job[, done])` Array of jobs or an individual job object.
 Enqueue those jobs, resume processing.
 Optional callback to run when each job is completed
 - `unshift(job)` Array of jobs or an individual job object.
 Add jobs to the top of the queue, resume processing.
 Optional callback to run when each job is completed